Compiled Basic Game Guide

 Marro Hive Rules: If the Marro Hive was placed on the battlefield as directed by a Basic scenario, if it is destroyed remove the Hive and leave the 6-hex swamp water tile base on the battlefield.

-Jungle Pieces (Palm Trees and Underbrush)
+Jungle Pieces (Palm Trees, Jungle Trees and Underbrush)

 Moving through a Jungle Piece: Figures are not allowed to occupy or move through Jungle Pieces.

-You may remove a Palm Tree canopy to access hard-to-reach areas of the battlefield, but you must reattach it afterwards.
+You may remove a Palm or Jungle Tree canopy to access hard-to-reach areas of the battlefield, but you must reattach it afterwards.
 If a figure cannot fit on a space under a canopy, you cannot remove the canopy to allow the figure to move onto that space.

 When moving your figure adjacent to a Jungle Piece, you are allowed to move any of the lower plants of the Jungle Piece that hang over the space that the figure will occupy.
 A figure may not be placed on any space adjacent to a Jungle Piece if the figure being placed does not fit fully on the space.